-The Singapore BIM team consists of 25 BIM personnel who are certified in the Building and Construction Authority Academy (BCAA) BIM Management course and British Standards Institution (BSI) Level 2 Professional Training Course.
-Our team is supported by Global Excellence Centres of over 1,500 staff that collaborate closely virtually to deliver effective BIM Execution Plans in projects.
 The team has a strong track record with BIM experience in several iconic projects such as Funan, The Woodleigh Residences and The Woodleigh Mall, CapitaSpring, Jewel Changi Airport, Bulim Square, Immigration & Checkpoints Authority (ICA) Building and Changi General Hospital.
 We spare no effort in training and challenging the team to be up to date on the latest BIM technology and processes.

-In 2012, we were the first Quantity Surveyor team to participate in a 48-hour BCA BIM competition where we came in as $2^{\rm nd}$ Runner Up.
-In 2013, we came in as $1^{\rm st}$ and $2^{\rm nd}$ Runners Up in the 48-hour virtual BCA BIM Competition.
-In 2019, Arcadis Singapore was the only consultancy firm placed in the Top 5 of the Singapore BIM Quantity Surveying Competition hosted by Glodon Singapore and supported by the Singapore Institute of Surveyors and Valuers (SISV).
-Team members joined the finals on 6 September which tested their modelling, accuracy and collaborative competencies.
-The teams were also evaluated based on their BIM software competency and professional construction knowledge.
-The competition aims to promote BIM application for the Quantity Surveying profession in Singapore and lead greater BIM implementation and digitalisation within Singapore's built environment.
+In 2012, we were the first Quantity Surveyor team to participate in a 48-hour BCA BIM competition where we came in as 2nd Runner Up.
+In 2013, we came in as 1st and 2nd Runners-up in the 48-hour virtual BCA BIM Competition.

+In 2019, we were the only consultancy firm placed in the Top 5 of the Singapore BIM Quantity Surveying Competition hosted by Glodon Singapore and supported by the Singapore Institute of Surveyors and Valuers (SISV).
+Team members joined the finals on 6 September which tested their modelling, accuracy, and collaborative competencies.
+The team was also evaluated based on their BIM software competency and professional construction knowledge.
+The competition aims to promote BIM application for the Quantity Surveying profession in Singapore and lead greater BIM implementation and digitalization within Singapore's built environment.